feixue94/imp-release/README.md

 ```
 - your_save_path
-    - keypoints
+    - keypoints_spp
         - 0000
             - 3409963756_f34ab1229a_o.jpg_spp.npy
-    - matches
+    - matches_spp # not used in the training process
         - 0000
             - 0.npy
+    - matches_sep # this is used for loading data with multi-thread (tried h5py, but failed)
+        - 0000
+            - 0.npy
+    - nmatches_spp # contains the number of valid matches (used for ramdom sampling in the training process)
+        - 0000_spp.npy
+    - mega_scene_nmatches_spp.npy # merged info of all scenes in nmatches_spp
 ```

 Instead of generating training samples offline, you can also do it online and adopt augmentations (e.g. perspective transformation, illumination changes) to further improve the ability of the model.
+Since this process is time-consuming and there might be bugs in the code, it would be better to do a test of dumping and training on scenes in <em>
+assets/megadepth_scenes_debug.txt </em>.

 ## Training